-Optimal cancer care is a team approach that includes not only the Interventional Radiologist, but the Oncologist and the Primary Care Physician.
-We recommend RFA for patients with the following clinical presentations:
+Optimal cancer care is a team approach that includes not only the interventional radiologist, but the oncologist and the primary care physician.
+We recommend tumor ablation for patients with the following clinical presentations:

 - Stage I primary lung cancer, if the patient is ineligible for surgery usually because of emphysema or severe heart disease.

 - Limited metastatic disease to the lungs usually involving four or fewer lesions, each less than 4 cm.
-RFA may also be used in combination with radiation therapy.
+Tumor ablation may also be used in combination with radiation therapy.

 - Primary liver cancer (less than 4 cm) or limited metastatic disease with four or fewer liver lesions in patients who are not surgical candidates.

-- Patients with cirrhosis and Hepatocellular cancer with less than 4 lesions, each less than 4 cm.
+- Patients with cirrhosis and hepatocellular cancer with less than four lesions, each less than 4 cm.